cccbr/belfryprojects/content/docs/030-specialist-advice/index.md

 ### Clocks

-If the bells are rung as part of the clock chime as well as ringing bells, then clock companies may need to advise.
+If your project involves a church clock, particularly one that strikes on the bells, you will need advice from specialist clock companies.
+Useful background information is also provided in the [Code of Practice](http://www.clocksadvisersforum.uk/assets/files/CofP.pdf) issued by the Clocks Advisers Forum.

 If an existing clock is manually wound or strikes at night, then consider extending your project to automating the clock mechanism so that manual winding is no longer required, and adding a mechanism so that it can be silenced at night.
+Information on both options is included in Sections 07 and 08 of the Clocks Advisers Code of Practice.

 Electric winding has a sometimes overlooked advantage over manual winding.
 With manual winding, a long drop for the weights is needed to avoid frequent winding.
 With electric winding, the weights drop only a short distance before the mechanism winds them back up.
 The advantage of this is shown in Figure 1: